vigetlabs/simplest_status/README.md

   post.published  # status from Post::PREVIEW to Post::PUBLISHED
   post.archived   # status from Post::PUBLISHED to Post::ARCHIVED
 end

+Post.new(:status => Post::SPANISH) do
+  post.english # locale from Post::SPANISH to Post::ENGLISH
+  post.spanish # locale from Post::ENGLISH to Post::SPANISH
+  post.russian # locale from Post::SPANISH to Post::RUSSIAN
+end
 ```

 #### Status Label Method